caiolouro/dev-learning/udemy/go-micro/README.md

 ## Starting the services

+1. Create a `db-data` folder and, inside it, a `postgres` folder
-Run `make fresh-start-back` and then, on another tab, run `make start-front`.
+1. Run `make fresh-start-back` and then, on another tab, run `make start-front`.

 ## Finally